ClemensElflein/OpenMower/README.md

 Additionally, you can help by starring 🌟 and watching 👀 this repository, since it will help with visibility.
 You can also subscribe to my [YouTube channel](https://youtube.com/c/ClemensElflein).

+## Getting started

+Please refer to Wiki for the instructions on how to get started: https://wiki.openmower.de/index.php?title=Main_Page#How_to_Get_Started

 ## Compatible Robotic Mowers